Using a Garmin Watch for Long COVID

 Garmin provides a Health Snapshot, which monitors your body for 2 minutes and reports your resting heart rate (RHR) and heart rate variability (HRV).
 This is very similar to the Visible morning checkin, with some usability differences.

-My Garmin watch battery lasts over a week, so at night I leave it in a drawer next to my bed.
+My Garmin watch runs over a week on a charge, so at night I leave it in a drawer next to my bed.
 The watch is not distracting like a phone because it doesn’t do much and receives no notifications.
 In the morning I can roll over, put the watch on, and do the Health Snapshot.
 This is much easier than the Visible morning checkin.

 Garmin also allows you to take the reading more than once in a row, which I think is useful to gauge the validity of the number.
 Recently I found if I don’t think about my breath, then my HRV is about 30.
 If I take a second reading and breath in for 3, out for 6, my HRV is about 47.
 As I discussed in my article on heart rate monitoring, I’m not at all convinced that measuring HRV is useful for me.